By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Some jobs are terrible at first look.
 You can tell you will hate them from a distance.
 But a lot of other jobs fool you.
 You think they will be “OK.”
-But after a few weeks or mouths, maybe years, you discover you hate this job.
+But after a few weeks or months, maybe years, you discover you hate this job.

 How can you avoid a job you will hate?

 One important factor is the fit between the job and the person who fills that position.
-Here is an example of how job fit affects loving or hating your job.
+Here is an example of how a job fit affects loving or hating your job.

 A large company had a number of jobs available.
 One was in the data entry department.
 The person who gets this one will sit all day in a cubicle and enters data on a computer screen.
 Most of the time they will work from a large stack of forms and there is little interaction with others.

 The other position is a data collector.
 This person walks up and down a mall and asks people if they will be willing to answer a few questions.
 When someone says yes, they then spend the next few minutes asking that person questions, getting their opinions on things.

 Some of you have already decided which job you want just from the descriptions.

 So, one person, let’s call him Bob, comes for the interview and this person is very shy.
 Bob hates being around crowds.
 He gets nervous just talking to strangers.